 Chief Technology Officer

 Sudip is an expert membranologist, leading research programs in gas separation, dehydration, and olefin paraffin separation, among others.
 Sudip leads the technical support team for a number of commercialized products and acts as technical director on product development programs.
-Sudip has a PhD in Chemical Engineering from NJIT
+Sudip has a PhD in Chemical Engineering

 Founder and Chairman